LiveSplit/LiveSplitOne/README.md

 ```
 npm run start
 ```
 A browser tab with LiveSplit One should now open.
+Alternatively you can use `npm run serve` to just host it without opening a browser tab.

 ## Browser Support